tagohd/mono/Talk/Talk - Characters/(Talk) Case Weston.md

 Growing up food insecure could be a good backstory for him.
 It could also enhance the Wolfwood parallels, since Wolfwood grew up an orphan.

-> L: I'll see if I can make that work with his design! #lun [lunR::11]
+> L: I'll see if I can make that work with his design!

 # Closed Issues
 ## Old Notes